duraki/notes/content/posts/wfm/works_for_me.md

         `tmux` environment.
 I have custom color scheme that looks beautiful and matches my iTerm theme.
 I'm sucker for [LunarVim](http://lunarvim.org), which I used extensively to configure my NeoVim instance.
-I rarely use NeoVim nowadays, except to quickly edit some files."
+I rarely use NeoVim nowadays, except to quickly edit some files.
+Lately, I've been forcing myself to use [hx]() which I'm still trying to map exactly to my NeoVim kb configs."
     image: "https://i.imgur.com/4TBbmCx.png"
     imageAlt: "NeoVim w/ custom LunarVim - Startup"